Syncing dotfiles

 While Atuin started as a tool for syncing and searching shell history, we are building tooling for syncing dotfiles across machines, and making them easier to work with.

-At the moment, we only support managing and syncing shell aliases - with more coming soon.
+At the moment, we support managing and syncing of shell aliases and environment variables - with more coming soon.

 The following shells are supported: